asana-examples/script-actions-examples/README.md

 const log = console.log;

 // Set your project, task and workspace gid here
-// These will be provided to you when the custom script gets executed.
+// These will be provided to you when the script gets executed.
 // We want to emulate that so we set those values here
 //
 // TODO: Set these values